-Making sense of your email analytics can be tricky at first.
+Making sense of your email marketing analytics can be tricky at first.

 How do you know which numbers to focus on?
 What do all those numbers really mean anyway?
 Is this really worth your time?

-To approach your email reports with confidence, you have to understand what information you have available and how to use that information to improve your strategy.
+To approach your email reports with confidence, you have to understand what information you have available from your email campaigns and how to use that information to improve your marketing strategy.

 Let’s take a quick look at six of the most important things you can learn from your email analytics: